 Check out extensive session examples on this Spotify playlist: https://spoti.fi/3dR5vR4

 Hi, I'm Nate Barnes.
-I have drummed for artists including Mary Chapin Carpenter, Rodney Crowell, Ryan Bingham, Hiss Golden Messenger, Todd Snider, American Authors, Rose Hill Drive, and many others.
-I've also worked with producers such as Brendan OBrien, Jim Scott, Nick DiDia, and many more.
+I have drummed for artists including Ryan Bingham, Mary Chapin Carpenter, Rodney Crowell, Hiss Golden Messenger, Todd Snider, American Authors, Rose Hill Drive, and many others.
+I've also worked with producers such as Brendan OBrien, Jim Scott, Nick DiDia, and more.

-I've done remote sessions for over 10 years for countless artists- My roots are in Rock N Roll but I have branched out from there into Pop, Country, Folk, Indie, Americana, and Singer-Songwriter, and I've done drum tracks in just about every genre imaginable over my years of remote recording.
-I'm also a solo artist (under the name Plutinos) and a composer, so I approach my drum tracks from a songwriter's viewpoint- with the foremost consideration being to serve the song.
+I've done remote sessions for countless artists- My roots are in Rock N Roll but I have branched out from there into Pop, Country, Folk, Indie, Americana, and Singer-Songwriter, and I've done drum tracks in just about every genre imaginable.
+I'm also a solo artist (under the name Plutinos) and a composer, so I approach my drum tracks from a songwriter's viewpoint- with the primary consideration being what's best for the song.
 Additionally, I'm a drum/beat programmer, a guitarist, and am endorsed by Ludwig, Sabian, and Vic Firth.

 My studio was custom built for recording drums.
-The room is tuned and treated and has a great room sound, classic preamps, and awesome mics.
-I record up to 14 channels with a ton of mix flexibility on a variety of different drums- with sounds ranging from dirty and greasy to clean and polished; from tight and crisp to big and bombastic.
+The room is fully tuned and treated and has a great room sound, classic preamps, and awesome mics.
+I dial in custom sounds for each project utilizing up to 20 channels with a ton of mix flexibility on a wide range of drums and cymbals- with sounds ranging from dirty and greasy to clean and polished; from tight and crisp to big and bombastic.
 Feel free to reach out with any questions- I'd love to discuss working on your project!

 Credits